The 7 Best Places to Travel Alone in 2020

 Have you ever heard the saying there are 2 kinds of people in this world?
 The Irish and those who wish they were.
-It is truly how you feel when you go to Irelend.
+It is truly how you feel when you go to Ireland.
 The Irish love chatting with individuals who are traveling alone and just having a grand ol’ time.
 Pubs and beer are plentiful but there is more to Ireland than meets the eye.
 Many come to see the cliffs of Moher or to visit the capital city Dublin.
 Those looking for an ancient spiritual experience visit Newgrange UNESCO World Heritage Site.
-It is technically a passage tomb that is over 5000 years old, however it is seen as more more and many call it an ancient temple.
+It is technically a passage tomb that is over 5000 years old, however many refer to it as an ancient temple.
 Whatever brings you to Ireland we are sure you will feel a sense of calmness as you wandering around the scenic countryside.

 Getting Around Ireland For Cheap

 We suggest joining a guided walking group tour of one of the main cities.
 It is a great way to meet and connect with solo travelers and many hostels offer these tours for free.
 Travelers like to stay in hostels and Bed and Breakfasts and get around by train, bus or plane.
 Overall, Ireland can be a fairly budget-friendly place if you plan wisely.